manoss96/onlymaps/README.md

 - `mariadb`: MariaDB
 - `oraceldb`: Oracle Database
 - `sqlite`: SQLite.
 More specifically, when connecting to a SQLite database, your connection string must be formatted as such: `sqlite:///{DB_NAME}`.
+- `duckdb`: DuckDB.
+Similarly, when connecting to a DuckDB database, your connection string must be formatted as such: `duckdb:///{DB_NAME}`.

 #### Using unsupported drivers